Holiday Extras travel insurance review

 Summary

 Overall, Holiday Extras has a good choice of travel insurance and allows you to tailor your policy to suit your trip.
 There is no upper age limit on its standard single trip policies which makes it appealing to older travellers.
-It also aims to cover 99% of pre-existing medical conditions and is recognised as a medical insurance specialist by Money Helper.
+It also aims to cover most pre-existing medical conditions and is recognised as a medical insurance specialist by Money Helper.
+As with all travel insurance policies, it is best to shop around to ensure you're getting the best deal and always read your travel insurance documents carefully so you know exactly what you are covered for.